-Polymer/Lithium-Ion Battery Precautions
+Polymer Battery Precautions

-Note the following information which is specific to Polymer/Lithium-Ion batteries only, and where applicable, this overrides the general battery precaution information overleaf.
+Note the following information which is specific to polymer batteries only, and where applicable, this overrides the general battery precaution information overleaf.

-- Polymer/Lithium-Ion batteries may experience a slight expansion or swelling, however this is part of the battery's safety mechanism and is not a cause for concern. - Use proper handling procedures when using Polymer/Lithium-Ion batteries.
-Do not use Polymer/Lithium-Ion batteries in high ambient temperature environments, and do not store unused batteries for extended periods. - If you are working in areas of low temperature use the AC/DC adapter to power the computer.
+- Polymer batteries may experience a slight expansion or swelling, however this is part of the battery's safety mechanism and is not a cause for concern. - Use proper handling procedures when using polymer batteries.
+Do not use polymer batteries in high ambient temperature environments, and do not store unused batteries for extended periods. - If you are working in areas of low temperature use the AC/DC adapter to power the computer.